Why teams use it

 Automated backups

-Snapshot and retention policies integrate with Tower backup services.
+Backup retention policies integrate with Tower backup services.
 Restore through the portal or API instead of manual disk copies.

 Technical reference